Coral-Imaging/pi_config/README.md

 USB SSD does not automatically mount when hdmi is not connected to the Pi 4.
 The fix is to set `hdmi_force_hotplug=1` in `/boot/config.txt` https://forums.raspberrypi.com/viewtopic.php?t=249044

+## Cumulative Error Work-Around

+One or two of the Pi's (particularly CSLICS04) seem to have an issue with running for more than 4 hours.
+The work-around is to reboot the pi every hour on the hour using crontab.
+Edit the crontab file by typing `crontab -e`, and then enter the following line `0 * * * * /sbin/shutdown -r now`, which dictates every hour, call the shutdown function and restart.